hhandika/segui/website/docs/cli-usage/split.md

 # Alignment Splitting

+SEGUL alignment splitting splits a concatenated alignment into multiple alignments based on an input partition.

 To split an alignment, you need two input files: the concatenated alignment and the partition file.
-If you skip inputting partition file, the app will assume the partition is embedded in the alignment file.
+If you skip inputting the partition file, the app will assume it is embedded in the alignment file.

-The command is as below:
+The command is as follows:

 ```Bash
 segul align split --input <path-to-alignment> --input-partition <path-to-partition-file>